A Complete Guide to Salzburg Cathedral (Facts, Info & Tips)

 Above you, at the highest point, a depiction of the Holy Ghost in the form of a dove soars with a wingspan of about two meters, situated at an impressive height of 65 meters.

+The light pouring in through the windows of the octagonal dome illuminates the space, giving the dome a divine appearance.
 From this spot, you can also see the arms of the transept open to your left and right, revealing the cross-shaped layout of the building.

+In front of you towards the east lies the chancel, also known as the presbytery or sanctuary.
 As you turn around, your eyes will be drawn to the West Gallery, home to the largest organ in the cathedral with its over 4000 pipes.

 Interestingly, beneath your feet lies the crypt of the cathedral.

 It’s thought that it was placed there intentionally so that the archbishops who rest in the crypt can find light from the Holy Spirit at the tip of the dome.
+You can find your way down to this hallowed ground by taking the stairway next to the left-hand side altar.

 Before proceeding to the crypt, have another few more moments near the domed space to appreciate the majestic high altar and organs of Salzburg Cathedral.